homerjed/cosmo_prob_notebooks/README.md

 USE:
 `git clone` the repo locally or:

-Login to workshop.physik.uni-muenchen.de/ using your LMU-Physik accounts and begin a server without a GPU, download/upload the notebook or use `git clone` as above.
+Login to the [Physik cluster](workshop.physik.uni-muenchen.de/) using your LMU-Physik accounts and begin a server _without_ a GPU, download/upload the notebook or use `git clone` as above.

+Notebooks:
+* 1. Introduction to `numpy` and `matplotlib`.
+* 2. Introduction to `healpy` and computing power spectra on the sphere.